A7med23/obsidian-sync/Trading/Strategy.md

-* Trade breakouts based on accumulation/distribution cycles (From jookies and sesh)
+* Trade breakouts based on accumulation/distribution cycles (From Jookies and Sesh)

 * Trade knife catches with the greediest levels and lowest risk possible

-* Take 2-4 trades a week where their product is 2.1 atleast
+* Take 2-4 trades a week where their product is 2.1 at least